malter134/whoamI/README.md

 ## Challenges

-Topic doesn't develop a model on the "lie factor" to better account for the fact that the adversary may lie to a question.
+Topic doesn't develop a complete model on the "lie factor" to better account for the fact that the adversary may lie to a question.

 To be applicable, the volume of data shall be much larger and the model shall be trained extensively on this volume of data (images, questions).
-We have defined here only an example.
+We have defined here only an example as proof of concept.

 The study of question sequences can be developed on several other themes: Which type of questions are better?
 Could we define weights for the questions?...

-Anonymous of recorded data used (images) to train the model shall be taken in consideration to deploy a solution with a model computed to recognize an person in a group with a sequence of questions.
+Anonymous of recorded data used (images) to train the model shall be taken in consideration to deploy a solution with a model computed to recognize an real person in a group with a sequence of questions.

 ## What next?